 RCN Presidents have embodied the ambition, vision and values of members for more than a century, influencing nursing and improving patient care.
 Now is your chance to take on the prestigious role.
-We spoke to current and past Presidents about why it’s an opportunity too good to miss.
+We spoke to past presidents about why it’s an opportunity too good to miss.

 RCN President 2014-2018

-When I spoke to the crowds from the top of the RCN’s campaign bus in Parliament Square last September, my heart swelled to the deafening chants of “scrap the cap, scrap the cap”.
+When I spoke to the crowds from the top of the RCN’s campaign bus in Parliament Square during my presidency, my heart swelled to hear members' deafening chants.

-There I was, a girl from Ghana, representing thousands of members who have worked so hard over the years, but who feel they have no voice.
+There I was, a girl from Ghana, representing thousands of members who had worked so hard over the years, but who felt they had no voice.

-I’ve always been passionate about improving the working lives of nursing staff and when I saw a child carrying a sign that day saying “don’t take my mummy’s money away”, I knew I was doing exactly the right thing at exactly the right time.
+I’ve always been passionate about improving the working lives of nursing staff and I knew in that moment I was doing exactly the right thing at exactly the right time.
 I was so elated to be part of something so significant.

-The role has been all that I could have wished for and more.
-I have had the opportunity to do so many amazing things
+The role was all that I could have wished for and more.
+I had the opportunity to do so many amazing things

 Never in my wildest dreams did I imagine I could one day become RCN President.

-The role has been all that I could have wished for and more.
-I am a nurse of 41 years, I still work in clinic, and yet I have had the opportunity to do so many amazing things and meet so many remarkable members.
+The role was all that I could have wished for and more.
+I had the opportunity to do so many amazing things and meet so many remarkable members.